ryanmzilis/com.docker.devenvironments.code/How-to-use.md

 ## Custom page components

 Sometimes you need components that are more complex than bodies of text or images.
 You can create them under the `/shared` folder.
 These components are built with HTML and CSS and can include CSS classes.
 Make sure to check the CSS guidelines under the [How it works](#) page.

-## Content linting

-If you happen to see your text set in Comic Sans it means that you missed somthing.
-It could be a an `id` in your heading or a `<section>` around your contents.